 Funnels can be simple, or quite complex at times.
 At the end of the day, they are all about one thing — getting the visitor to convert into a paying customer.

 Now you know why they are so popular!

 Why funnels work?

-Marketing/Sales funnels guide visitors through a process that would start with a very low commitment (such as downloading a free report), and then gradually ‘warms them up’ and exposes them to higher-priced offers as they become more familiar with your brand, and develop trust in you.
+Marketing/Sales funnels guide visitors through a process that would start with a very low commitment (such as downloading a free report), and then gradually ‘warms them up’ and exposes them to pricier upsells as they get to know your brand better, and start trusting you.

 Imagine walking up to a total stranger (who has never heard of you) in the street, and asking them outright for a large order.

 It’s just not going to happen, is it…

 However, if you first of all offer them something of value — usually as a freebie, it’s more likely they’ll love it.

 As a matter of fact, if you offer your ideal customer something of value for free, there’s a good chance they will respond.

 And they will have you in mind.
 Because you’ve helped them.